mariszo/corefxlab/src/System.Devices.Gpio/Planning.md

             - When the moisture level is low/high, it sends the device a control signal to turn on/off a water supply

 # API Design Requirements
-## Basic Scenarios
+### GPIO - Basic Implementation
 Most GPIO implementations share a core set of functionality to allow basic on/off control of pins.
-At the very least, we should support these.
+At the very least, we should support these:
 - Open a object that is a representation of a pin with the given pin number
 - Support closing a pin to release the resources owned by that pin object
 - Represent the mode of the pin that details how the pin handles reads and writes (e.g. Input, Output)